Trusted by enterprise security teams

-Leaked credentials monitoring finds exposed employee passwords before attackers exploit them.
-Breachsense indexes credentials from stealer logs and cracks hashed passwords to plaintext.
-We also index leaked files from ransomware attacks and enable full-text search across all content.
-Search for your company name, employee names, or domain to find credentials in vendor breach dumps.
+Credential leak monitoring finds exposed employee passwords before attackers exploit them.
+Breachsense indexes plaintext credentials from stealer logs and cracks hashed passwords from third-party breach dumps.
+Look up exposed credentials by domain or email.
+We also index the full contents of leaked files from ransomware attacks and third-party breaches.
+Unsecured databases get indexed too.
+Search by any keyword: company name, employee name, internal project codename, anything that might appear in those dumps.

 How Credentials Get Leaked:

-Infostealer Malware: Malware like RedLine and Vidar infects employee devices and harvests saved passwords from browsers.
+Infostealer Malware: Malware like LummaC2 and RedLine infects employee devices and harvests saved passwords from browsers.
 We index these stealer logs within hours of exposure.

-Phishing Attacks: Credential harvesting campaigns trick employees into entering passwords on fake login pages.
+Phishing Attacks: Phishing emails trick employees into entering passwords on fake login pages.
+Captured credentials end up in combo lists and dark web markets we index.

 Full-Text Search on Leaked Files

-When vendors get hit by ransomware, your credentials end up in the dump.
+When vendors get hit by ransomware, your credentials end up in their dump.
 Search across millions of leaked documents from ransomware attacks for employee usernames and passwords.
 Know exactly what was exposed.

 Credentials From Stealer Logs

 We index credentials from infostealer channels within hours of exposure.
-Crack hashed passwords to plaintext.
 Find an infected employee?
 Pivot on their username to see every service they logged into.
+Each record includes the malware family, infection date, source URL, and the full credential string.
+That’s enough context to triage fast.

 API-First for Security Teams